-A compelling notice of late rent always includes the following elements.
+A clear notice of late rent always includes the following elements.

 The timely payment of rent is the bread and butter that sustains a property rental’s stability and longevity.
 That’s why it’s always important for landlords to remind tenants of the rewards of paying their dues on time, and conversely, the consequences of failing to do so.
 Protect your rental property and business now by serving notices of late rent if the situation calls for it.